≡ Menu

 * Nio’s fiscal year begins on Jan 1 and ends on Dec 31.

-The unprofitable nature of Nio’s operations is not expected to improve in the foreseeable future and may even get worse.
+As shown in the chart above, Nio has been operating at a loss for the past six years.
+The company’s unprofitable operations are not expected to improve in the foreseeable future and may even worsen.

 Poor Cash Flow